EpiDoc/Stylesheets/README.txt

 Technical requirements:

 	These scripts are written in XSLT 1.0 and may be transformed using any XSLT processor.
-(Tested with Saxon™ 6.5.5.)
+(Tested with Saxonâ„¢ 6.5.5.)

 How to use it:

-	XSLT may be run on an individual EpiDoc XML file, creating a single file output (e.g. via a command-line Saxon™ call or an Oxygen™ transformation scenario) or batch-run upon a large collection of files via some other process (e.g. an Oxygen™ project, set of batch files, etc.)
+	XSLT may be run on an individual EpiDoc XML file, creating a single file output (e.g. via a command-line Saxonâ„¢ call or an Oxygenâ„¢ transformation scenario) or batch-run upon a large collection of files via some other process (e.g. an Oxygenâ„¢ project, set of batch files, etc.)

 	Transformations are parameterised so that they may be used by different projects with only a change in local parameters, the scripts themselves being identical